Imperial Regalia of Brazil: Imperial Sceptre

 Made in 1822 for the coronation of Pedro I by the Brazilian goldsmith Manuel Inácio de Loiola under the direction of Inácio Luís da Costa, the scepter was only used for important official occasions (coronations and throne speeches).

 Imperial Costume

 Mantle

-The Brazilian imperial costume, sometimes called (Portuguese: Traje Majestático), is the set of clothes worn by the Brazilian emperors on official occasions.
+The Brazilian imperial costume, sometimes called the "Majestic Robes" (Portuguese: Trajes Majestáticos), is the set of clothes worn by the Brazilian emperors on official occasions.
 More than mere accessories of beauty or elegance, each element had a strong symbolic significance for those who knew how to decode them.

 Imperial Hat

 White velvet hat with gold embroidery.
 Raised front brim, round crown with rose window formed by acorns and oak leaves interspersed within a circle formed by oak branches and leaves in the upper central part; band surrounding the junction between the crown and the brim with gold embroidery forming oak branches.